andreacipriani/andreacipriani.github.io/_projects/memore.md

 #### What do you think?

-If you're keen to be one of the first to try out our prototype on Telegram or just wanna chat about this idea, give me a shout or drop a comment!
+If you're keen on being a early bird and try out the prototype on Telegram, or just wanna chat about this idea, give me a shout or drop a comment!

 [comment]: # "TODO: add screenshot of telegram chat, talk about chat as input"